followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxCalendar/5 Default Cell Template/text.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the text displayed in the cell.
+The text displayed by the cell.
 <!--/shortDescription-->

 <!--fullDescription-->